 Nusantara is a region enriched from centuries of practising a unique philosophy described as ‘syncretic’ in her global marriage and subsequently bears this in her embrace of life.

 But I also had a remaining itch.
 Can this idea of a Community in Business as advocated by M Scott Peck actually work?
 What Scott described in nuanced detail, I had lived growing up.
 However since it was a culture I was born into, I didn’t truly understand or appreciate it.
 That was just the way things were until they weren’t.
-In my 20s it was deemed by some that our culture was weak and they set about dismantling it for a more adversarial culture.
+In the 80’s it was deemed by some that our syncretic culture was weak and they set about dismantling it for a more adversarial culture.

 But I now have a little spare capacity and my 10 years in Chess had taught me how devious the mind can be.
-I now have a deeper understanding of self-defeating behaviors under pressures of intense competition, and thinking systems under different time considerations.
+I now also have a deeper understanding of self-defeating behaviors under pressures of intense competition, and thinking systems under different considerations.
 So now I know a little more.
 I also know more about Business Models.

 But I had also retreated from the “real” world.
 A little bubble I found myself in, in order to heal from my traumatic business failures in the corporate world.

 So what was Scott’s idea about a Community in Business?
 Is there even such a thing?
 Yes, financial security does alleviate many anxieties.
 That I know from hard experience.
 But can Business be used as a vehicle towards Spirituality and Community building?